cultuurnet/apidocs/projects/uitdatabank/docs/terms.md

 A term with domain `facility` describes specific accessibility facilities for people with disabilities, e.g. accessible sanitary facilities.
 Some facilities apply on locations only, others on events only.

 > The list of accessibility features below has been compiled in consultation with Inter - Toegankelijk Vlaanderen.
 These facilities are behind a permission model and can only be added by trusted partners.
-If you are interested in enriching your own event data or data from third parties with facility information, please contact vragen@publiq.be.
+If you are interested in enriching your own event data or data from third parties with facility information, please contact <vragen@publiq.be>.

 ### Location-level facilities
 Location-level facilities are facilities that are permanently on site.
 These facilities are available for all events taking place at the location: